-More commonly known as drug or alcohol addiction, Substance Use Disorder is defined as a disease in which a person’s brain is not able to control their use of a particular substance – most often alcohol, illegal drugs, prescription medication, or even nicotine.
-Over time, if you get used to always having these substances, your body becomes dependent on it.
-When you have an addiction to a substance, you need to consume it everyday to function.
+More commonly known as drug or alcohol addiction, Substance Use Disorder is defined as a disease in which a person’s brain is not able to control the use of a particular substance – most often alcohol, illegal drugs, prescription medication, or even nicotine.
+Over time, if you get used to always having these substances, your body becomes dependent on them.
+When you have an addiction to a substance, you need to consume it every day to function.
 This means maintaining daily activities despite the negative effects it has on your daily functioning, your daily tasks, your work or school, your health, or your personal relationships.

 An intensive outpatient program, or IOP, includes regular, scheduled sessions to address addiction treatment and individual therapy, group therapy, or both.
 While addiction treatment and therapy can also be offered as a part of a residential treatment program, an addiction recovery outpatient program offers resources, counseling, and potential medication management on an outpatient basis.
 That means that you’ll experience the same cutting-edge therapies, interventions, and treatments as residents in a full-time program on a schedule that works for you.